-Wouldn’t it be awesome if you could order a snack from your phone, then a tiny helicopter zoomed over your street and dropped it into your hands?
-That was the idea behind the Tacocopter, a company that could fly tacos to people using drones.
-A drone is a small, remote-controlled flying object with little propellers on it.
-These robots are too small to carry people, but they can carry smaller stuff, so why not tacos?
+Wouldn’t it be awesome if a tiny helicopter zoomed over you and dropped a snack into your hands?
+That was the idea behind the Tacocopter, a drone that could fly tacos to people.
+A drone is a small, remote-controlled flying object.
 Tacocopter turned out to be a made-up joke, but before that news came out, lots of people had already tried to order tacos.
 It’s just that great an idea.
 Could we have a Cheetocopter?
 A Chococopter?
 Let’s see how fast the snacks add up.

 Wee ones: If the tacocopter delivers tacos, burritos, corn chips and candy bars, how many types of snacks does it serve?